Cinema of South Korea: Renaissance (1997–present)

 As a result of the 1997 Asian financial crisis, many chaebols began to scale back their involvement in the film industry.
 However, they had already laid the groundwork for a renaissance in South Korean film-making by supporting young directors and introducing good business practices into the industry.
 "New Korean Cinema," including glossy blockbusters and creative genre films, began to emerge in the late 1990s and 2000s.
+At the same time, representation of women in visual media drastically declined in the aftermath of the 1997 IMF Crisis.

 South Korean cinema saw domestic box-office success exceeding that of Hollywood films in the late 1990s largely due to screen quota laws that limited the public showing foreign films.
 First enacted in 1967, South Korea's screen quota placed restrictions on the number of days per year that foreign films could be shown at any given theater—garnering criticism from film distributors outside South Korea as unfair.
 As a prerequisite for negotiations with the United States for a free-trade agreement, the Korean government cut its annual screen quota for domestic films from 146 days to 73 (allowing more foreign films to enter the market).
 In February 2006, South Korean movie workers responded to the reduction by staging mass rallies in protest.
 According to Kim Hyun, "South Korea's movie industry, like that of most countries, is grossly overshadowed by Hollywood.
-The nation exported US$2 million-worth of movies to the United States last year and imported $35.9 million-worth".
+The nation exported US$2 million-worth of movies to the United States last year [2005] and imported $35.9 million-worth".

 One of the first blockbusters was Kang Je-gyu's Shiri (1999), a film about a North Korean spy in Seoul.
 It was the first film in South Korean history to sell more than two million tickets in Seoul alone.
 Shiri was followed by other blockbusters including Park Chan-wook's Joint Security Area (2000), Kwak Jae-yong's My Sassy Girl (2001), Kwak Kyung-taek's Friend (2001), Kang Woo-suk's Silmido (2003), and Kang Je-gyu's Taegukgi (2004).
 In fact, both Silmido and Taegukgi were seen by 10 million people domestically—about one-quarter of South Korea's entire population.

 South Korean films began attracting significant international attention in the 2000s, due in part to filmmaker Park Chan-wook, whose movie Oldboy (2003) won the Grand Prix at the 2004 Cannes Film Festival and was praised by American directors including Quentin Tarantino and Spike Lee, the latter of whom directed the remake Oldboy (2013).

 Director Bong Joon-ho's The Host (2006) and later the English-language film Snowpiercer (2013), are among the highest-grossing films of all time in South Korea and were praised by foreign film critics.
 Yeon Sang-ho's Train to Busan (2016), also one of the highest-grossing films of all time in South Korea, became the second highest-grossing film in Hong Kong in 2016.